CerebriumAI/Tutorial-Data-Orchestration/tutorial.md

 prefect agent start -q 'ml-training'
 ```

 Finally, let's run our training flow!
 In the Orion UI navigate to the **Deployments** tab and click on the deployment you just created.
 On the top right, you'll see a button to run the deployment.
 Hit it and select **Custom**.
-Finally, select *Custom* for the parameter values, fill out the following values and press *run*:
+Finally, select *Custom* for the parameter values, fill out the following values and press *run*.
+These values will be passed to the flow run as parameters by Orion, and are the same parameters used by the `train_flow` flow function we created.
 - `data_path`: `data/train_transaction.csv`
 - `version`: `1.0.1`
 - `stage`: `prod`